ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 - Add an ArrayAdapter to the newly created ListView, using the data in the provided LinkedList
 - Implement the onClick method of the provided FloatingActionButton to remove the first element of the list (if one exists), and refresh the ListView on screen.

-> Check: Were students able to successfully solve the problem or complete the task?

 <a name="introduction"></a>
 ## Introduction: View Recycling (10 mins)